Adella Hunt Logan: Activist work

 Hunt Logan wrote many articles for The Crisis, as well as the Colored American magazine.
 In most of her arguments for universal suffrage, Hunt Logan returned to her roots in education.
 She argued that African-American women should be given the vote so that they would have a say in education legislation.

 Death and legacy

-In September 1915, following troubles in her marriage and setbacks in the suffrage movement, Hunt Logan suffered from an emotional breakdown.
+In September 1915, following troubles in her marriage and setbacks in the suffrage movement, Hunt Logan had an emotional breakdown.
 She was committed to a sanitarium in Michigan for treatment.
 After her close friend Booker T. Washington died in November 1915, Hunt Logan fell deeper into depression.
 On December 10, 1915, she committed suicide by jumping from the top floor of a building on the Tuskegee campus.

 Five years after her death, the United States passed the Nineteenth Amendment, guaranteeing women the right to vote, effective in 1920.
 Hunt Logan had fought for this right for many years.
 Today she is taught in schools because of her influence, especially as an advocate for women's suffrage and women of color.